roshni-patel/IntroToGIT/README.md

 * Commit the change
 * Push the commit to Github

+## Windows vs MacOS

+If you are using Microsoft Windows, you will need to install GIT and configure it.
+Here's the steps for installing GIT on windows

+1. Open a browser and go to https://git-scm.com/download/win
+2. install GIT with the default settings
+3. Start VSCode
+4. At the top click Terminal menu and select New Terminal
+5. Type git and press enter.
+If it prints out a bunch of stuff, it means GIT installed correctly
+6. Run these two commands to configure GIT
+7. git config --global user.name "your github name"
+8. git config --global user.email "your email address"
+9. close vscode

+If you get an error, contact peter on slack and grab a screenshot of the error.

 ## Steps

 1. Open a browser and go to https://github.com/giild/IntroToGIT/